CloudLabs-MOC/AI-102-AIEngineer/Instructions/12-qna-maker.md

      ![](./images/language16.png)

 1. In the test pane, at the top, deselect **Include short answer response** (if not already unselected).
-Then at the bottom enter the message `Hello`.
+Then at the bottom, enter the message `Hello`.
 A suitable response should be returned.

      ![](./images/language17(1).png)

-1. In the test pane, at the bottom enter the message `What is Microsoft Learn?`.
+1. In the test pane, at the bottom, enter the message `What is Microsoft Learn?`.
 An appropriate response from the FAQ should be returned.

 1. Enter the message `Thanks!` An appropriate chit-chat response should be returned.